 - Nutritional supplements such as:

+- biotin (vitamin B7, vitamin H; including for hair and nail)

 - calcium carbonate

 - ferrous sulfate

 - vitamin B3 (niacin / nicotinic acid)

 - Medicines used to treat heart problems including high blood pressure such as:

 - digitalis glycosides (e.g. digoxin)

 - beta blockers like propranolol, atenolol, and metoprolol

 - blood thinners like warfarin and heparin

 - amiodarone

 - nitroprusside

 - diuretics like furosemide

 - Medicines to treat diabetes including insulin, tolbutamide and other medicines to lower blood sugar levels

 - Medicines used to treat digestion problems such as:

 - antacids that contain aluminium and magnesium (e.g. aluminium and magnesium hydroxides, simethicone)

 - proton pump inhibitors

 - metoclopramide

 - sucralfate

 - Medicines used to lower high cholesterol such as:

 - colestipol

 - cholestyramine

 - lovastatin

 - Medicines to lower levels of phosphorus in the blood such as:

 - polystyrene sulfonate

 - sevelamer

 - lanthanum carbonate

 - Medicines used to treat mental health problems and seizures such as:

-- antidepressants like sertraline, maprotiline and amitriptyline
+- antidepressants like sertraline, maprotiline, amitriptyline, St. John's Wort

 - lithium

 - perphenazine

 - carbamazepine

 - diazepam

 - methadone, heroin

 - phenobarbital

 - amionoglutethemide

 - hydantoins

 - Medicines used to treat some cancers such as:

 - tyrosine kinase inhibitors like imatinib and sunitinib

 - tamoxifen

 - 5-flurouracil

 - Mitotane

 - Mercaptopurine

 - Octreotide

 - Interferon alpha (IFN-a)

 - Interleukin-2

 - Medicines used for weight loss including orlistat and other diet pills.

 - Medicines used to treat inflammatory conditions such as:

 - glucocorticoids (including the corticosteroids dexamethasone and prednisone)

 - non-steroidal anti-inflammatory drugs (NSAIDs) like fenamates, phenylbutazone and salicylates

-- Iodide, which is used for imaging like x-rays and CT scans

-- Medicines for asthma or other breathing problems

-- Medicines for colds, sinus problems, hay fever or other allergies (including nose drops or sprays)

-- A medicine to treat Parkinson's disease and restless leg syndrome called dopamine

-- Medicines to treat bacterial, viral or fungal infections such as:

-- a medicine to treat HIV and AIDS called ritonavir

-- medicines to treat tuberculosis such as para-aminosalicylate, ethionamide

-- sulfonamides

-- rifampin

-- resorcinol

-- Hormones such as

-- estrogens that are taken by mouth including birth control pills

-- growth hormones such as somatotropin

-- muscle building hormones including anabolic steroids

-- Other medicines used to treat thyroid problems such as:

-- methimazole or carbimazole

-- propylthiouracil (PTU)
+- Iodide, which is used for imaging like x-rays and CT scans - Medicines for asthma or other breathing problems - Medicines for colds, sinus problems, hay fever or other allergies (including nose drops or sprays) - A medicine to treat Parkinson's disease and restless leg syndrome called dopamine - Medicines to treat bacterial, viral or fungal infections such as: - a medicine to treat HIV and AIDS called ritonavir - medicines to treat tuberculosis such as para-aminosalicylate, ethionamide - ciprofloxacin - sulfonamides - rifampin - resorcinol - Hormones such as - estrogens that are taken by mouth including birth control pills - growth hormones such as somatotropin - muscle building hormones including anabolic steroids - Other medicines used to treat thyroid problems such as: - methimazole or carbimazole - propylthiouracil (PTU)

-Some medicines may interfere with any blood tests done to determine thyroid hormone levels (thyroid function tests).
-It is important to inform your doctor of all medicines you are taking before and at the time of blood tests.
+Some medicines or supplements may interfere with any blood tests done to determine thyroid hormone levels (thyroid function tests).
+It is important to inform your healthcare professional of all medicines or supplements you are taking before and at the time of blood tests.